K-PaaS/application-platform-guide/install/service/mysql.md

 > $ cf enable-service-access Mysql-DB
 ```
-Enabling access to all plans of service Mysql-DB for all orgs as admin...
+Enabling access to all plans of service offering Mysql-DB for all orgs as admin...
 OK
 ```
 > $ cf service-access
 ```
 Getting service access as admin...

 broker: mysql-service-broker
-   service    plan                 access   orgs
+   offering   plan                 access   orgs
    Mysql-DB   Mysql-Plan1-10con    all
    Mysql-DB   Mysql-Plan2-100con   all
 ```

 ### <div id='3.2'> 3.2.
 Sample Web App 다운로드